TravaOpenJDK/trava-jdk-11-dcevm/README.md

 clicks:

 * Fork this repository
-* Create user account on [Travis](https://travis-ci.org/)
-* Change the **deploy** part in `.travis.yml` to upload the result to your repository
+* Go to Actions and run action manually
-* Create a tagged commit and wait for Travis to build your binaries!
+* or create a tagged commit and wait for GitHub Actions to build your binaries!

 ## HOWTO deploy a new release

-### New branch
-If a new branch is created in source repository, then modify `--branch` parameter in `.travis.yml` to the new branch.

 ### Release with existing TAG
 * If repository has some updates since last tagged, then move tag: